Oil stick and paper on panel

 Museum purchase with funds from the McNay Contemporary Collectors Forum

-Autobiographical abstraction meets geometrical rigor and painstaking application of oil paint sticks to the surface in McArthur Binion's ghost: rhythms III.
-Binion's artworks often feature squares of laser prints of personal documents such as birth certificates and old passports to create a semi-concealed under surface upon which the artist applies layers of paint stick that mimic basketry or fiber work.
-When comparing his artwork to highly objective minimalist paintings (a form more comonly associated with white American artists), Binion says,"I'm making abstraction personal."
+Autobiographical abstraction meets geometric rigor and painstaking application of oil paint sticks to the surface in McArthur Binion's ghost: rhythms: III.
+Binion's artworks often feature squares of laser prints of personal documents such as birth certificates and old passports to create a semi-concealed undersurface upon which the artist applies layers of oil stick that mimic basketry or fiber work.
+When comparing his artwork to highly objective minimalist paintings (a form more commonly associated with white American artists), Binion says,"I'm making abstraction personal."

 © McArthur Binion